 - 2006: Masters of Cultural Anthropology.
 Université Lyon 2

-I am committed to continuous training and regular intervision and supervision.
+I work in a network with inspiring colleagues, and I am committed to regular intervision and supervision.
 I insist on working in a trauma-informed way, and ethics are very important to me.